CCDirectLink/CLS/proposals/1/packedMod.md

 * Author & Contact information (if available)

   Gives the user the ability to check for the right author.
-Usefull if there exists mods with the same name.
+Useful if there exists mods with the same name.

 * Mod Identifier (`MI`) [AND] Mod file Path (`MP`)

   Gives the user the ability to check if the right mod is installed.
-Usefull for testing mods without changing the version or other characteristics to keep them apart.
+Useful for testing mods without changing the version or other characteristics to keep them apart.

 * Game Identifier (`GI`) [AND/OR] Path of the modded game instance (`GP`)